- 1 Natural treatment with herbal preparations for menopause

 - Alternative therapies to face this new life cycle with joy and serenity

 - Natural cosmetics to care for and beautify the skin, against dryness

 In general, they are plants that avoid or diminish the negative symptoms that the period of the menopause entails.

 Many medicinal plants have traditionally been used as home remedies for some problems related to menopause or with one’s own age, such as dry skin, hot flashes, irritability or restlessness.

 Among all the plants used, we could mention the following as the most recommended for the natural treatment of menopause:

 - Sage (Salvia officinalis): Has some effect to compensate for the hormonal changes that occur during climacteric and menopause.
 It also has excellent antisudorific properties and is used as a remedy against hot flashes.
 A few hours after the intake of this infusion, sweating or excessive perspiration decreases.
 (Infusion of 1 tablespoon of dried leaves per cup, 2-3 times a day) (For sweating: wash the face with salvia water).

-- Melissa or lemon balm (Melisa officinalis): Melissa is one of the best remedies for nerves and restlessness.
+- Melissa or lemon balm (Melissa officinalis): Melissa is one of the best remedies for nerves and restlessness.
 (Infusion for anxiety one spoonful per glass of water for 15 minutes, 3 or 4 glasses a day)